DalbergDataInsights/spph-email-report/README.md

 Figure's pipeline is located in >figures/pipeline.py.
-To change the captions is possible via this pipline in titles.
+To change the captions is possible via this pipeline in titles.
 "national_pipeline" is for national level figures, mostly used in a monthly report, "pipeline" is a district-level pipeline.

 Extraction of the figures from